osiell/oerplib/README.txt

     order.name = "NEW ORDER REF"
     oerp.write(order)

-See the ``examples`` directory and the documentation for more details.
+See the documentation for more details.